brandonceja/Learning-Frida/README.md

 This a simple repo for documenting my process of learning FRIDA tool in mobile App penetration testing. :grinning:

+In the first exercise I based my learning on the article **Android Hacking with FRIDA** by Josh Spicer

 ## Configuring a testing enviroment

 For testing purposes I'll setup an Android environment with a rooted android emulator.